manzurola/spaCy4j/README.md

 Before you begin, ensure you have met the following requirements:

 * You have Java 11 installed.
-* To use the spacy-server adapter, spin up a docker instance of spaCy Server as described in the [docker hub offical docs](https://hub.docker.com/r/neelkamath/spacy-server).
+* To use the spacy-server adapter, spin up a docker instance of spaCy Server as described in the [official Docker Hub docs](https://hub.docker.com/r/neelkamath/spacy-server).

 ## Installing Aligner